Skip to Main Content Carnegie Mellon University Libraries

 • Allow yourself to recognize possible new terminology or classification numbers which could be of use.

-• If you use a tool like Mendeley or Zotero, you could start taking notes about how a particular patent doesn't measure up to your idea.
+• If you use a tool like Mendeley or Zotero, you could start taking notes about how a particular patent doesn't measure up to your idea, but is so similar that you'll need to compare your idea to it.

 • You may wish to take notes about particularly clever ideas that you wish to think about in more depth at a later time.